 The Office of the Dean of the College of Arts and Sciences (CAS) provides leadership in the areas of graduate and undergraduate curriculum, admission, faculty development, and student academic progress and awards.
 The dean is responsible for CAS's academic departments, graduate studies programs, full and adjunct faculty, budgets, strategic planning, and curriculum development.
-The dean also oversees the Office of Undergraduate Admission, the Office of Graduate Studies Admission, the Simmons Institute for Leadership and Change, the Academic Support Center, and the Career Education Center, Study Abroad, and Disabilities Services.
-For further information, contact cas@simmons.edu or 617.521.2091.
+The dean also oversees the Office of Undergraduate Admission, the Office of Graduate Studies Admission, the Simmons Institute for Leadership and Change, and the writing program.
+For further information, contact cas@simmons.edu or 617-521-2091.